How to implement SharePoint Governance

 What is SharePoint Governance?

-In simple terms, SharePoint Governance is a set of policies that defines processes, roles, rules and regulations for user interaction with SharePoint in your organization.
+In simple terms, SharePoint Governance is a set of policies that define processes, roles, rules and regulations for user interaction with SharePoint in your organization.
 SharePoint Governance applies to everyone, no matter of their company role or title or SharePoint permission/level of access.

 What are the main components of Governance?